ubccr/ccrdocs/pages/cloud/using.md

     (either on campus or connected to their VPN services).
 [See here](../getting-access.md#vpn-access)

-From the [The LakeEffect Web Console](https://dashboard.cloud.ccr.buffalo.edu), select CCR OpenID Connect option and authenticate using your CCR account.
-Don't have an account? [see here](../getting-access.md)
+From the [The LakeEffect Web Console](https://dashboard.cloud.ccr.buffalo.edu), select CCR OpenID Connect option and authenticate using your CCR account. **Leave the domain field blank.**  Don't have an account? [see here](../getting-access.md)

 ![](../images/cloud/openid.png)